ibexa/documentation-developer/docs/content_management/locations.md

 ![Users in admin panel](admin_panel_users.png "Users in admin panel")

 A User is simply a content item of the User account content type.
-The Users are organized within User Group content items below this Location.
+The Users are organized within user group content items below this Location.

-In other words, the **Users** Location contains the actual Users and User Groups, which can be viewed by selecting the **Users** tab in the Admin Panel.
+In other words, the **Users** Location contains the actual Users and user groups, which can be viewed by selecting the **Users** tab in the Admin Panel.

 The default ID number of the **Users** Location is 5.
-It contains User Group content items.
+It contains user group content items.

 ### Forms [[% include 'snippets/experience_badge.md' %]] [[% include 'snippets/commerce_badge.md' %]]